Pagure/pagure/doc/install.rst

 * Give apache permission to read the repositories owned by the ``git`` user.

-For the sake of this document, we assume that the web application runs under the ``git`` user, the same user as your gitolite user, but apache itself runs under the ``httpd`` (or ``apache2``) user.
-So by default, apache will not be allowed to read git repositories created and managed by gitolite.
+For the sake of this document, we assume that the web application runs under the ``git`` user, the same user as your git user, but apache itself runs under the ``httpd`` (or ``apache2``) user.
+So by default, apache will not be allowed to read git repositories created and managed by pagure.

 To give apache this permission (required to make git clone via http work), we use file access control lists (aka FACL):